Budget 2026 public service cuts

 Findings on this page are colour-coded by impact on the agency or service.

-Critical · Confirmed merger / disestablishment High · Large workforce + big cut required Medium · Growing workforce being squeezed Low · Already shrinking Protected
+Critical · Confirmed merger / disestablishment High · Large workforce + big cut required Medium · Growing workforce being squeezed Low · Flat or stalled Already shrinking Protected · Ring-fenced

 By the numbers